OnePlaceSolutions/EmailColumnsPnP/README.md

     ![](./README-Images/image1.png)

-3. Install the SharePoint PnP PowerShell cmdlets installed on the machine.
+3. Install the SharePoint PnP PowerShell cmdlets on your machine.
 You need to install the correct version of the cmdlets to target your version of SharePoint.
 Install the latest release msi files from here (new updates are applied monthly to the msi files):